njm3754/circleci-terraform-nodejs/README.md

 We have a NodeJs-Jest project setup for deployment.

-The goal of this sub task is to run `npm install` and `npm test` commands within a job and verify the results in the Circle CI portal.
+The goal of this sub task is to run `npm install`, `npm build` and `npm test` commands within a job and verify the results in the Circle CI portal.

 The run should look something like this